How to Get Out of Credit Card Debt Fast

 Credit Counseling

-If you can't qualify for a debt consolidation loan or you simply can't decide how to pay off credit card debt, credit counseling might help.
+If you can't qualify for a debt consolidation loan, or you simply can't decide how to pay off credit card debt, credit counseling and a debt management plan might help.

 When you’ve saved enough to make an offer, you or your representative can open negotiations with your creditors.